JavierGonzalezCh/JavierGonzalezCh/README.md

 ### 👯 I’m looking to collaborate on...

-I would like to help in the creation of incredible worlds
+I would like to contribute to the creation of incredible worlds
 ---

 ### 📫 How to reach me...